 Abstract America: New Paintings and Sculpture is not for me, but I have to admit that the Saatchi Gallery’s done a phenomenal job gathering up artwork by the biggest and brightest in contemporary American abstract artists.
-As this was my first visit to Saatchi’s swanky digs in Chelsea, I must also mention that the gallery is phenomenal – perhaps even the best venue for viewing art that I’ve ever come across.
+As this was my first visit to Saatchi’s swanky digs in

 Many of the works in the exhibition seemed too clever for my taste, but the few pieces that I liked, I absolutely loved!
 Agatha Snow’s weird and wonderful scarecrows wowed me with their imposing presence and sheer scale.
 The ponderous scale of Peter Coffin’s Untitled (Spiral Staircase) was equally impressive.